-- (a) Cash deposited at a central bank of issue of the currency concerned - (b) Cash deposited at other central banks - (c) Secured cash deposited at commercial banks (including reverse repo) - (d) Unsecured cash deposited at commercial banks - (e) secured committed lines of credit (i.e. those for which collateral/security will be provided by the CCP if drawn) including committed foreign exchange swaps and committed repos; - (f) unsecured committed lines of credit (i.e. which the CCP may draw without providing collateral/security); - (g) highly marketable collateral held in custody and investments that are readily available and convertible into cash with prearranged and highly reliable funding arrangements even in extreme but plausible market conditions; - (h) other (please specify).
+- (a) Cash deposited at a central bank of issue of the currency concerned - (b) Cash deposited at other central banks - (c) Secured cash deposited at commercial banks (consisting of reverse repos of Australian and State Government bonds only) - (d) Unsecured cash deposited at commercial banks - (e) secured committed lines of credit (i.e. those for which collateral/security will be provided by the CCP if drawn) including committed foreign exchange swaps and committed repos; - (f) unsecured committed lines of credit (i.e. which the CCP may draw without providing collateral/security); - (g) highly marketable collateral held in custody and investments that are readily available and convertible into cash with prearranged and highly reliable funding arrangements even in extreme but plausible market conditions; - (h) other (please specify).